This help page offers specific instructions on how to use the Dealio Toolbar

 Q

-I've tried all the steps and I still can't uninstall the toolbar.
+I've tried all the steps and I still can't uninstall the extension.
 Any other suggestions?

 A